RoxieBethyl/DAML/README.md

 ### **[Project 4](https://github.com/RoxieBethyl/DAML/tree/main/Sem%202/Project4): Exotic Searching with ATLAS data and ML Classification**
 - Hypothesis testing is employed to apply selection cuts on the datasets, enhancing data quality for analysis.
 - Kinematic cuts are implemented, filtering the dataset based on the importance of variables, to isolate relevant features.
-- Signal and background spectrums are modeled using dedicated functions, facilitating a clearer distinction between the two.
+- Signal and background spectrums are modelled using dedicated functions, facilitating a clearer distinction between the two.
 - Parameter fitting focuses on the signal-only spectrum, with statistical significance assessed for the joint mass spectrum to ensure robustness.
 - The dataset undergoes training to classify between signal and background, utilizing neural network (NN) training techniques for improved accuracy.
 - A brief exploration of search sensitivity's impact is conducted, assessing how it influences the overall detection capability.